-The bush area surrounding the lodge and in the centre of the driveway is strictly out of bounds.
+The bush area surrounding the lodge and in the centre of the driveway is strictly out of bounds, and is marked with a post and rope fence.
 Forest resting & recovering!

-If you are in the bush you can only be on a track marked with an orange triangle unless your activity off track is authorised by AOEC management.
+If you are in the bush, please only follow tracks marked with an orange triangle unless your activity off track is authorised by AOEC management.